simonbe/docs/GettingStartedJobSearch.md

 	https://jobsearch.api.jobtechdev.se/ad/8430129/logo

+If no logo exists, a 1x1 pixel size white image is returned.

 ### Jobtech-Taxonomy
 If you need help finding the official names for occupations, skills, or geographic place we have temporarily built an endpoint which you will find at https://jobsearch.api.jobtechdev.se/.
 The real version will be launched during fall 2019.
 Check out [jobtechdev.se](https://www.jobtechdev.se/) for updates.